Staples to sell controlling stake in European unit to Cerberus

-FRANKFURT Taiwan's Foxconn, the world's largest contract electronics manufacturer, could take over Austrian IT group S&T AG, S&T's chief executive told a German magazine.
+Generic drugmaker Mylan NV said on Wednesday it may cut less than 10 percent of its global workforce as part of a restructuring program.

-Office supplies retailer Staples Inc (SPLS.O) said on Wednesday it would sell its controlling stake in its European business to an affiliate of private equity firm Cerberus Capital Management LP to focus on its North American operations.
+Office supplies retailer Staples Inc (SPLS.O) said it would sell a controlling stake in its European business to private equity firm Cerberus Capital Management LP for 50 million euros ($53.65 million) to focus on its North American operations.

-Staples' European unit consists of retail, contract and online businesses in 16 countries, generating aggregate annual sales of about 1.7 billion euros ($1.82 billion).
+Staples' European unit consists of retail, contract and online businesses in 16 countries, generating aggregate annual sales of about 1.7 billion euros.

 The company said it would retain a 15 percent stake in the European business.